 Workflow optimizes the collection of planning data by restricting report write access to certain time frames.
 End users can enter and modify planning data within workflow activities, but not outside of them.
 Key users thus control modification and ensure data integrity.

-You can integrate workflow into any custom application with the necessary criteria, namely three dimensions to fulfill these respective roles: version dimension, time dimension and workflow step dimension.
+You can integrate workflow into any custom application with the necessary criteria, namely three dimensions to fulfill these respective roles: the

 Workflow collects data sets, which appear as workflow tasks in the Workflow Administration report.
 Each workflow task is defined by its business process, version, and time frame (a single year, in most cases).
 Examples could be:

 - Inventory Forecast 3+9 2017-2018

 Note: workflow tasks must be created in advance when workflow is used to collect data sets for specific versions or years.

 Workflow tasks are broken down further by the workflow step dimension and workflow activities.
 The workflow step dimension breaks down workflow tasks into elements.
 The step dimension